matgrand/LAB2_control_lab_2021/README.md

 # Good practices, do what the hell you want

--write reasonable comments on the commits
+-Write reasonable comments on the commits

 -All the simulink models should go in the models folder.